PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/init.md

 RTCA SC-180 and the European Organization for Civil Aviation Equipment (EUROCAE) WG-46 jointly accomplished the development of this guidance through the consensus process.

 RTCA, Incorporated is a not-for-profit organization formed to advance the art and science of aviation and aviation electronic systems for the benefit of the public.
 The organization functions as a Federal Advisory Committee and develops consensus-based recommendations on contemporary aviation issues.
-RTCA’s objectives include but are not limited to:
+RTCA's objectives include but are not limited to:

    - Coalescing aviation system user and provider technical requirements in a manner that helps government and industry meet their mutual objectives and responsibilities.